 Move to more traditional views reflects conformism with how work, leave arrangements, public services for children, schools and social networks are arranged.

 A new us study working with 198 4-year-old children and their parents has found that both boys and girls who engage more with disney princess characters engage more in gender-stereotyped female play and activity.
 But these boys and girls did not show lower body esteem or higher kindness to their peers than other boys and girls of their age.

 A test in switzerland showed that a parenting education programme that improved children’s behaviour also improved the mother-father relationship, even though the programme did not specifically address their relationship.

-A dutch study has found that the way fathers treat their boys and girls seems to have more influence on how aggressive the children are than mothers’ treatment of boys and girls.
-Furthermore, the way fathers treat their boys and girls differently is more related to their gender beliefs, whereas mothers are more likely to treat their boys and girls differently irrespective of their gender beliefs.
+A dutch study found the way fathers treat their boys and girls seems to have more influence on how aggressive the children are than mothers’ treatment of boys and girls.

 There are significant differences between how mothers, fathers, sons and daughters respond.

 In 2015 we reported an australian study by dr janeen baxter on shifts in gender attitudes among people when they become parents.
 A more recent study has looked for such changes in sweden and has found them to be less, very small indeed.